-Visiting International Scholars Program
+Visiting International Scholars Program (VISP)

 The Wake Forest Institute for Regenerative Medicine (WFIRM) places the highest priority on education and training and is committed to facilitating global knowledge exchange and collaborative networks.
 WFIRM regards the presence of visiting scholars as being of strategic importance to fostering international education and the advancement and internationalization of the field to result in the development of new regenerative medicine therapies, products and support technologies.
-The WFIRM Visiting International Scholars Program (VISP) enables international scientists, clinicians and physician-scientists to participate as Visiting Scholars at WFIRM, an internationally recognized leader in regenerative medicine with more than 450 scientists and staff in areas such as biomedical and chemical engineering, cell and molecular biology, surgery, and medicine.
-WFIRM is also where the first implanted laboratory grown organ was produced.
+The WFIRM Visiting International Scholar Program (VISP) enables international scientists, clinicians and physician-scientists to participate as Visiting Scholars at WFIRM, an internationally recognized leader in regenerative medicine with more than 450 scientists and staff in areas such as biomedical and chemical engineering, cell and molecular biology, surgery, and medicine.
+It is also where the first implanted laboratory grown organ was produced.
 The program’s objectives include:

 - Exposing international scientists, clinicians and physician-scientists (ranging from MS, PhD, MD, postdoctoral fellows to established senior investigators) to multidisciplinary research projects that address real-world clinical needs,

 - Developing ability to interact with other disciplines by providing training in a strong team-based environment,

 - Encouraging and developing the next generation of regenerative medicine global scientists and clinicians to explore the potential applications of regenerative medicine,

 - Develop and establish an innovative model for international collaborative research and education and strengthen regenerative medicine research and training relationships internationally,

 - Engender new knowledge and discoveries and promote development of a globally-engaged regenerative medicine workforce.